Cardiothoracic Surgical Trials Network: Surgical Treatment of Moderate Ischemic Mitral Regurgitation - CTSN: CABG/MVr vs. CABG

 Presented by Dr. Annetine Gelijns at the American Heart Association Scientific Sessions, Chicago, IL, November 18, 2014.

-Clinical Topics: Arrhythmias and Clinical EP, Cardiac Surgery, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Valvular Heart Disease, Atrial Fibrillation/Supraventricular Arrhythmias, Aortic Surgery, Cardiac Surgery and Arrhythmias, Cardiac Surgery and Heart Failure, Cardiac Surgery and VHD, Acute Heart Failure, Interventions and Coronary Artery Disease, Interventions and Structural Heart Disease, Mitral Regurgitation
+Clinical Topics: Arrhythmias and Clinical EP, Cardiac Surgery, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Valvular Heart Disease, Atherosclerotic Disease (CAD/PAD), Atrial Fibrillation/Supraventricular Arrhythmias, Aortic Surgery, Cardiac Surgery and Arrhythmias, Cardiac Surgery and Heart Failure, Cardiac Surgery and VHD, Acute Heart Failure, Interventions and Coronary Artery Disease, Interventions and Structural Heart Disease, Mitral Regurgitation

 Keywords: Coronary Artery Disease, Tachycardia, Supraventricular, Stroke, Myocardial Infarction, Minnesota, Mitral Valve Insufficiency, Percutaneous Coronary Intervention, Length of Stay, Heart Failure, Stroke Volume, Atrial Fibrillation, Questionnaires, Cardiopulmonary Bypass, Coronary Artery Bypass, Diabetes Mellitus, AHA Annual Scientific Sessions